monsoonmaelstrom/book2/book2.md

 “But it’s dimmi!”

 “And?
-Davy spends most of his time hanging out with degenerates in dives,” I say.
+Davy spends most of his time hanging out with degenerates in dives,” I state.

 Gavin waves at Michael, and says, “Hello, that’s us, in case it wasn’t clear.”